Wheels are in motion. For those who own a business, it’s either hop on board or get out of the way!

 Some commonly automated processes:

-Automation is expected to grow exponentially in 2020 and software, such as Keap, can manage a company’s routine chores, plus other more challenging tasks.
+Automation is expected to grow exponentially and software, such as Keap, can manage a company’s routine chores, plus other more challenging tasks.

 As mentioned in Chapter 1, there are many benefits created by business automation.
 Here’s a deeper look at 3 biggies: